Is a Gluten-Free Diet Right For Your RA?

 Should you try a gluten-free diet?

 If you are interested in trying a gluten-free diet, it’s wise to not leap before you look.
-As with all treatments and complementary regiments, it’s important to do your research before jumping into something new.
+As with all treatments and complementary regimens, it’s important to do your research before jumping into something new.
 Talk to your doctor about the pros and cons.
 If you decide to go ahead, you may want to ask for a referral to a dietitian or nutritionist who can put together an approach that ensures you get all the essential nutrients.